andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 - Personal writing is encouraged but it has to be engaging.
 I need to actually take off points for personal anecdotes that don't include any insights.
 - Emphasizing content over form was a good idea - and it's challenging.
 I should keep on that thread.
 - Need to continue to be harsh about citations.
 Need to be
+- Appearances signal values that people respond to. *How* do they do that is our main question?
+ - The answers will usually be in reference to other appearances and values!
+Cest la vie!
+There is nothing at the bottom of everything.